 Can You Make a Good Living in HVAC?
 Average Salary for HVAC Technicians and Other HVAC Careers

-Since the HVAC industry is growing quickly, your salary should reflect that.
+With the constant growth in HVAC careers, your salary should reflect that.
 The national average salary for an HVAC technician is $49,242, according to ZipRecruiter.
-Professionals with specialized skills could make between $56,600 and $68,000.
-However, total compensation can depend on where you live and its cost of living.
-Some HVAC techs working in management in a high-paying state could earn a salary as high as six figures.
+Top earners make between $56,600 and $68,000.
+Having said that, total compensation can depend on where you live and its cost of living.
+HVAC techs with enough experience to work in management in a high-paying state may make as much as six figures.

 • HVAC manager, $72,515 average salary